Erickson Inc.: History

 The name of the company was changed to Erickson Inc. in February 2014.
 The following year the company reorganized into three business units: Commercial Aviation Services, Government Aviation Services, and Manufacturing and MRO.

+In 2015, Erickson enacted a license agreement with Bell Helicopter to provide aftermarket support for the Bell 214B, 214B-1 and 214ST platforms.

 The Evergreen purchase was financed partly with debt, and (together with challenging business conditions) caused Erickson to file for Chapter 11 bankruptcy in November 2016 to reorganize while keeping the business running.
 During bankruptcy the company returned to private ownership and emerged from bankruptcy protection in May 2017.

 Erickson appointed government services veteran Doug Kitani as CEO and Director August 31, 2017.
 He was previously CEO and director of government services firm IAP Worldwide Services.
 He has also worked in private investment and general management for Honeywell and General Electric.

+In 2021, Erickson completed the acquisition of the type certificate for the Bell 214B, 214B-1 and 214ST platforms.
+In 2023, the type certificates along with Erickson's 214ST fleet, support equipment and spare parts were sold to Australian helicopter specialist McDermott Aviation.